You’ve heard of Netflix, right?

-You may only have devised the first season, but you need to have a vision for the longevity of the series.
+You may only have devised tv show’s core concept for the first season, but you need to have a vision for the future seasons and the longevity of the series.

-The pilot episode is the first episode of a TV series designed to set up the world and the situation the characters find themselves in.
+The pilot episode is the first episode of a TV series designed to set up the world and the situation that all the characters find themselves in.

 Once these characters are established, the series then goes on to challenge them and throw them into the conflicting situations audiences know and love.

-Once you’ve written the pilot, we advise you to write one or two more episodes to truly demonstrate your skill in developing a series as well as screenwriting itself.
+Once you’ve written the pilot script, we advise you to write one or two more episodes to truly demonstrate your skill in developing a series as well as screenwriting tv pilot itself.

-Need some guidance on writing a TV show script?
+Need some guidance on writing a successful TV show script?
 Check out our article here!

-Your first draft will be the worst draft you do throughout the whole writing process.
-Ask as many people as you can to read your pilot and give you feedback.
+Your first draft will be the worst draft you do throughout the whole writing process and development process.
+Ask as many people as you can to read your finished pilot script and give you feedback.
 Use their thoughts to polish and polish the script as much as you possibly can.

 Submit your pilot to screenwriting contests that provide feedback, or even invest in a script coverage service.
 Take on all criticism, the positive and the negative.